Pronunciation: pan kre LYE pace

 Do not hold the pill in your mouth.
 Pancrelipase can irritate the inside of your mouth.

-If you cannot swallow a capsule whole, open it and sprinkle the medicine into a spoonful of applesauce.
+If you cannot swallow a capsule whole, open it and mix the medicine with applesauce.
 Swallow the mixture right away without chewing.
-Do not save it for later use.
 Do not mix the medicine with infant formula or breast milk.

 Do not inhale the powder from a pancrelipase capsule, or allow it to touch your skin.
 It may cause irritation, especially to your nose and lungs.